Updated: May 26

 -Rather than dwelling on people who do not appreciate you, find people who do.
 Even at your best you enjoy giving to others and being appreciated for it - in growth the goal is not to change that, but to respect it.

--Be aware that you may have learned to feel validated by others by taking actions that are ultimately negative.
+-Be aware that you may have learned to feel validated by taking actions that ultimately have negative results.
 Examine what you do for others, and ask yourself if they are things you really want to do.

 -Connect to your purpose and find the best way you can to serve others.
 Everybody has a true purpose of service, regardless of Enneagram type, but it may be more important for you as a 2 to find exactly what that means for you.